astreum/whitepaper/README.md

+# Astreuos

-# Astreuos - A Next Generation Blockchain for Apps, Storage and Compute that's Distributed, Secure and Sustainable
+A Next Generation Blockchain for Apps, Storage and Compute that's Distributed, Secure and Sustainable.

 ## Introduction

-An accounts based blockchain with storage, compute and networking protocols is presented in this paper.
-The motivation for such a blockchain is to build a better blockchain for building trusted smart contracts and price mechanisms for currency stability.

-The blockchain primarily works by keeping track of all the accounts and details such as the balance, number of transactions and storage.
+Astreuos is an accounts based blockchain which primarily works by keeping track of all the accounts and their details such as the balance, number of transactions and storage.

+Astreuos includes storage and compute protocols which are essential to the digital services.

+The motivation for building Astreuos is to build a better blockchain for creating trusted smart contracts and price mechanisms for currency stability.

 Astreuos features trust-less consensus, permission-less access and great security for users.

-These features empowers anyone in the world with uncensored access and benefit from the platform.
+These features empower anyone in the world with uncensored access and benefit from the platform.

 Astreuos aims to be a competitive platform for digital services by:

 - offering native value, storage and compute on the blockchain
-- pricing services in a single currency
+- pricing services in a dynamic currency
 - implementing a pricing mechanism that promotes currency stability

 ## Contents